 - Cervical radiculopathy caused by foraminal stenosis or a herniated disc.

-- Patients seeking a less invasive alternative to fusion surgery.
+- Patients are seeking a less invasive alternative to fusion surgery.

 Procedure: